smartdevicelink/sdl_evolution/proposals/NNNN-SDL-System-Structure-for-MiddleLow-end-Class-Model-of-Powered-Two-Wheeler.md

 <b>Figure3.</b> System structure of proxy and meter unit
 ![Figure3_System_structure_of_proxy_and_meter_unit.PNG](../assets/proposals/NNNN-SDL-System-Structure-for-MiddleLow-end-Class-Model-of-Powered-Two-Wheeler/Figure3_System_structure_of_proxy_and_meter_unit.png)

 Regarding the SDL Proxy, a lightweight communication can be performed by incorporating a communication converter module for middle/low-end class.
-The exchange of information during the initial communication between SDL Core and Proxy will distinguish whether it is for middle/low-end class or not and then develops SDL Apps with the same SDL Proxy.
+The exchange of information during the initial communication between SDL Core and Proxy will distinguish whether it is for middle/low-end class or not and then develop SDL apps with the same SDL Proxy.

 Note that this proposal is only a policy proposal.
 We will provide a separate proposal for function according to the use case of PTW after this proposal is approved.